Update March 2018: Video tutorial added above!

-If you picked up a cartridge of expired Polaroid film, it’s likely that when you put it in the camera nothing happened.
+If you picked up a cartridge of vintage expired Polaroid film, it’s likely that when you put it in the camera nothing happened.
 Sometimes you may even encounter a pack of Impossible Project or Polaroid Originals film that doesn’t budge.
 But you spent way too much on that little cartridge to just let it sit there dead!

 Fear not!

-As you may or may not know, Polaroid cameras do not have batteries.
+As you may or may not know, vintage Polaroid cameras do not have batteries.
 Rather, the film cartridge itself has a tiny battery that has just enough juice to power the camera for ten shots.
 So if you stick in a pack of film and nothing happens, chances are the battery in the pack is dead, not the camera itself.
 This is especially common with expired genuine Polaroid film that has been sitting on a shelf somewhere for several years.
 With Polaroid film so rare and expensive, why waste the good film trapped in the bad cartridge?

 To do a film transfer, you will move the film in the dead cartridge to the newly empty cartridge.